Thousands of firefighters continue to battle California wildfires that have killed 24 people in less than a month

 Weather conditions could worsen fires

-Weather conditions are not scheduled to improve any time soon as high winds of up to 40 mph are forecast in the coming days in parts of the state.
+Weather conditions are not expected to improve any time soon as high winds of up to 40 mph are forecast in the coming days in parts of California.

 Fire weather watches have been issued throughout the region and, while rain may hit the coastlines of Oregon and Washington where wildfires continue to rage, California is forecast to remain dry.

-Along with the fires comes smoke, which has blanketed the coast turning skies an eerie red color in some parts of the state.
+Along with the fires comes smoke, which has blanketed the coast turning skies an eerie red in some areas.

 Further north, air quality also remains an issue in both Oregon and Washington, as mountain ranges and low cloud ceilings keep smoke in the area longer.